 The Bench hence set aside the order passed by the High Court.
 It however did not direct a fresh trial, keeping in mind the fact that Mr. Nanjappa is a senior citizen now and has“already suffered the ignominy of a trial, conviction and a jail term no matter for a short while.”

-Link to Bare Act at LatestLaws.com-
+Link to Bare Act at LatestLaws.in-